To find out more, book an appointment with an Indigenous Student Success Officer.

-At the beginning of semester, the majority of University scholarships are allocated.
-To apply for these scholarships you must submit an online Student Financial Assistance Application by the closing date each year.
+The majority of University scholarships are allocated at the beginning of semester and quite a number require an online Student Financial Assistance Application to be completed by the closing date each year.
 Please note that you can only submit an application once you are a student of the University and have a student login.

-These are administered by the Indigenous Scholarships and Awards Committee (ISAC).
+These type of scholarships are administered by the Indigenous Scholarships and Awards Committee (ISAC).
 By completing the Student Financial Assistance Application Indigenous applicants are automatically considered.
 For further information about these scholarships and bursaries, including eligibility criteria and application procedure, please click on the scholarship/bursary title.

 The University has a number of scholarships and bursaries that are only available to Aboriginal and Torres Strait Islander students.
 Find out more here.